paulrayner/exploreddd.github.com/src/cfp/index.md

     <p>We're especially interested in hands-on sessions that include hands-on coding exercises.
 Be sure to include details about the coding language in your session description so attendees know what to expect.</p>

-    <p>What to expect for your hands-on session:  tables groupings or rounds for 6 people; power provided to the tables; screen with HDMI connection; Bluetooth speakers available for sound; easel with Post-it easel pad and markers; rolls of paper; sticky notes and sharpies.
+    <p>What to expect in your hands-on session space:  screen with HDMI connection; tables groupings or rounds for 6 people; power station in the back of the room; Bluetooth speakers available for sound; easel with Post-it easel pad and markers; rolls of paper; sticky notes and sharpies.
 Speakers will not be mic’d.</p>

     <p><strong>PRE-CONFERENCE WORKSHOP DETAILS</strong></p>
 		<ul>
 			<li>Workshops will run 8 hours each day with a lunch break</li>
-			<li>We will provide power to tables and screens for slides</li>
+			<li>We will provide a screen with HDMI connection and power stations in the back of the room</li>
 			<li>Let us know your preferred setup in your submission</li>
 		</ul>